SpontanCombust/witcherscript-ide/docs/user-manual/faq.md

 > Creating/renaming scripts in the editor doesn't get detected.

 When in doubt explicitly save the file using `Ctrl + S`.
 This should refresh source trees.
+This is especially true in case of changes to folders.